 Al-Bidyah Mosque is a traditional mosque in the Emirate of Fujairah, the United Arab Emirates.
-It was the earliest known mosque in the land, before the discovery in September 2018 of the wrecks of 1000-year-old mosque documentation back to the Islamic Golden Age.
+It was the earliest known mosque in the land before the discovery in September 2018 of the wrecks of 1000-year-old mosque documentation back to the Islamic Golden Age.

 Although modest in proportions, this adobe building was tastefully designed, with its original airing wave patterns in the walls still noticeable.

 Mind-Blowing Facts That You Never Knew About The United Arab Emirates.

 1. Do you know that Nearly all of the water drunk in the UAE is desalinated seawater.
-In other words, water is scarce in this part of the world and The UAE has no permanent rivers and very little fresh groundwater.
+In other words, water is scarce in this part of the world, and The UAE has no permanent rivers and very little fresh groundwater.

-With its 2.2 billion hand-tied knots, includes over 60,000 square feet.
-Some 1,200 artisans operated on the rug in pieces for over a year and a half, finishing it in the year 2007.
+With its 2.2 billion hand-tied knots, the carpet includes over 60,000 square feet.
+Some 1,200 artisans operated on the rug in pieces for over a year and a half, finishing it in 2007.

 5. Ferrari World Abu Dhabi Theme Park is the world’s biggest indoor theme park, and its Formula Rossa rollercoaster is the world’s fastest.

 Ferrari World established this facility in 2010.
-According to the World Travel Awards, in 2016 it was the Middle East’s trending tourist attraction.
+According to the World Travel Awards, in 2016, it was the Middle East’s trending tourist attraction.

-Unearthings have encouraged scientists to learn more about the Arabian Peninsula during the Miocene Epoch, which traversed from about 5 to 23 million years ago.
+Unearthings have encouraged scientists to learn more about the Arabian Peninsula during the Miocene Epoch, which traversed about 5 to 23 million years ago.

-As a result, Burj Khalifa is not only the world’s tallest building, but it’s also the most towering free-standing structure in the world with the most stories, highest observation deck, highest busy floor, and elevators with the longest distance to travel.
+As a result, Burj Khalifa is the world’s tallest building.
+Still, it’s also the most towering free-standing structure globally with the most stories, highest observation deck, highest busy floor, and elevators with the longest distance to travel.

-8. The Dubai police operate one of the fancy cars in the world including a fleet of Lamborghinis and Ferraris.
+8. The Dubai police operate one of the fancy cars in the world, including a fleet of Lamborghinis and Ferraris.
 The city lately added top Italian cars to its fleet.